 The last factor affecting how much R&D Tax Relief you will receive is whether you have maximised your claim size.

-But, if you want to receive the maximum amount of R&D Tax Relief, you need to claim for every penny of eligible expenditure possible.
+If you want to receive the maximum amount of R&D Tax Relief, you need to claim for every penny of eligible expenditure possible.

 The easiest way to do this is to work with an R&D Tax Credits specialist like GrantTree.